 After I saved enough to move out, I quit my job at Burger King, which was my main source of income.
 I had enough money saved to last me at least 6 months, but my mistake was spending as if that amount of revenue was still coming and it wasn't.
 Before I knew it, I was broke and forced to use credit cards.

-What steps are you taking to ensure your debt freedom is permanent?
-What steps are you taking to ensure you meet your ultimate savings goals?
+What steps are you taking to ensure you meet your ultimate money savings goals?

 I am almost done paying off the debt I have accumulated and it feels so good!
-My tip for paying off debt fast and saving is to pay off your debt first.
+My tip for paying off debt fast vs. saving is to pay off your debt first.

 For the longest time I was trying to pay off my debt and save at the same time and I never saw any progress.
 It didn't dawn on me until recently that I should pay off any money owed and then began to save.